sumeetjadhav07/Cold-Email-Generator/README.md

 🤝 Contributing
 Contributions are welcome!
 Please fork this repo and create a pull request for any enhancements.

-📄 License
-This project is licensed under the MIT License.

 👨‍💻 Author
 Sumeet Jadhav
 https://www.linkedin.com/in/sumeet-jadhav-34bb53220/

-Sumeet Jadhav
-📧 [Your Email]
-🔗 [LinkedIn/GitHub Profile]